ART IN PUBLIC SPACES

 About the Program

-Art in Public Spaces is a new program of Nevada County Arts Council in partnership with the County of Nevada.
-Together, we present quarterly displays at the Rood Center, 950 Maidu Avenue, Nevada City.
+Art in Public Spaces is a program of Nevada County Arts Council in partnership with the County of Nevada.
+Together, we present displays at the Rood Center, 950 Maidu Avenue, Nevada City.

 Why Art in Public Spaces?